Moving Pictures (Rush album): Reissues

 The album was released on compact disc in 1984 by Mercury Records.
 Initial pressings were missing the first beat of "Tom Sawyer" by mistake but were corrected in subsequent releases.
 In 1997, Mercury Records released a digitally remastered version.
 The disc tray has a logo of three fingerprints with "The Rush Remasters" printed, a feature of all remastered albums from Moving Pictures through A Show of Hands, originally found on the cover of Retrospective II.
 The remaster restores all of the original artwork and lyrics found on the vinyl release (including the picture of Peart that had been left off of the original CD issue).

 Moving Pictures was remastered twice in 2011.
 The first, by Andy VanDette, was for the "Sector" box sets which re-released all of Rush's Mercury-era albums.
 It is included in the Sector 2 box set.
 The second reissue was in April 2011, as a two-disc 30th-anniversary set.
-The first disc contains the standard stereo mix and the second, available as a DVD-Audio or Blu-ray disc, contains the album in a stereo and 5.1 surround sound mix with music videos as the three singles as bonus features.
+The first disc contains the standard stereo mix and the second, available as a DVD-Audio or Blu-ray disc, contains the album in a stereo and 5.1 surround sound mix with music videos of the three singles as bonus features.

 In 2015, Moving Pictures was remastered for vinyl as part of the "12 Months of Rush" promotion.
 The mastering was also made available in a 24-bit/48 kHz digital format on various high-resolution online music stores.
 These remasters have less dynamic range compression than the 1997 and 2011 versions.
 Sean Magee remastered the album from an analogue copy of the original digital master tape using a 192 kHz sample rate.
 However, as Moving Pictures was originally mixed on digital equipment at 16-bit/44.1 kHz, no audio above 22 kHz exists in the original master or any of the remasters, which explains why many digital music stores only sell the album with 48 kHz as the maximum available rate.

 The band released a 40th anniversary edition of Moving Pictures on April 15, 2022.
 The five record set includes the 2015 remaster and a previously unreleased live recording of their show at Maple Leaf Gardens in Toronto on March 25, 1981.